-Dr. John Sterman, a world leader in the field of system dynamics, identifies ways that businesses can incorporate systems thinking.
-Dr. Sterman is a professor at the MIT Sloan School of Management, and has been widely honored for his research and innovative use of interactive simulations in management education and policymaking.
+Dr. John Sterman, a world leader in the field of system dynamics, identifies how businesses can incorporate systems thinking.

 Here, I’ll describe how the world operates as a system — and how businesses can respond effectively to the challenges we face.